devmentor-pl/practice-react-styling/README.md

 # Styled website elements

 ## About project
-The aim of the project was to create an important page elements (ex. buttons, cards, navigation) styled in two methods - React Bootstrap and Styled Components.
+The aim of the project was to create an important page elements (ex. buttons, cards, navigation) styled using styled components and compare this solution with applied React Bootstrap.

 ## Features
 1. Text with variable background color